U.S. EMBASSY MANAGUA – ANNUAL PROGRAM STATEMENT

 What is the maximum amount and time of a grant?

-Small Grants are typically US$5,000 to US$25,000 and the maximum amount is US$100,000.
-It is essential to provide a clear Budget (Download instruction and guidelines) with a thorough and reasonable cost breakdown for the project, including specific categories for which the funds would be used.
-All awards are subject to funds availability.
+Small Grants are typically US$1.00 to US$25,000.
+The maximum amount that will be considered under the Small Grants Program is US$50,000.
+It is essential to provide a clear budget with a thorough and reasonable cost breakdown for the project, including specific categories for which the funds would be used.
+All awards are subject to the availability of funds.

 How to apply for grants?